Trump’s national security adviser Mike Waltz expected to depart administration, sources say

 But while Trump stood by him at the time, Waltz’s standing hadn’t ever really recovered, according to four sources, and he lost clout with top aides inside the West Wing.
 White House chief of staff Susie Wiles has privately been one of the officials most unimpressed with Waltz — even before the Signal fiasco.

 At 100 days into his second term, Trump no longer appears as concerned about the appearance of disorder.
-Multiple people familiar with the matter have increasingly described Waltz’s potential ouster as a matter of “when, not if.”
+Multiple people familiar with the matter had increasingly described Waltz’s potential ouster as a matter of “when, not if.”
+Mark Halperin first reported Waltz being pushed out.

-His influence internally had been waning for weeks, illustrated best by Trump’s decision to dismiss several staffers from the National Security Council at the urging of far-right activist Laura Loomer, who told him they were disloyal.
+Watlz’s influence internally had been waning for weeks, illustrated best by Trump’s decision to dismiss several staffers from the National Security Council at the urging of far-right activist Laura Loomer, who told him they were disloyal.
+Loomer told CNN Thursday she had previously tried to raise concerns about Waltz directly with Trump during a meeting in the Oval Office, where Loomer was urging the removal of certain national security officials.
+She said she planned to show Trump a 2016 campaign ad in which Waltz criticized him, but before she could play the clip on her phone, Waltz entered the room.

+Loomer said she had also targeted Wong, citing his past work for Mitt Romney’s presidential campaign.

+Democrats on Capitol Hill largely reacted to the news by saying Trump was firing the wrong national security official — they believed Defense Secretary Pete Hegseth deserved the boot more after he discussed bomb targets in Yemen in the Signal chat.

 Waltz boarded Marine One with Trump on Tuesday, but when his colleagues boarded Air Force One about 10 minutes later, he instead remained on the tarmac at Joint Base Andrews.
 One White House official said he was never slated to travel with the president to Michigan, but the move was viewed as odd by other aides inside the administration.